-Ethical metals come up a lot in the conversation about sustainable jewelry, but ethical gemstones and conflict-free diamonds are a big part of sustainable jewelry too.
-Sourcing conflict-free diamonds, alternative diamonds, and ethical gemstones can be tricky when it comes to making sustainable fine jewelry as reliable ethical certifications are limited.
-If you are wondering how to find conflict-free diamonds, what makes ethical gemstones...well ethical, or where to get these sustainable pieces, then this article is for you.
-First, let's take a look at what it means for gemstones, diamonds, and alternative diamonds to be ethical and conflict-free.
+Sourcing ethical diamonds, alternative diamonds, and sustainably mined gemstones can be tricky when it comes to ethical fine jewelry as reliable certifications are limited.
+If you are wondering how to find ethical diamonds, what makes ethical gemstones...well ethical, or where to get these sustainable pieces, then this article is for you.
+First, let's take a look all the terms out there and what it means for gemstones, and diamonds to be ethical.What does it mean to be an ethical and sustainable gemstone?

 Let’s break that down: Before your beautiful piece of jewelry hits the store, it has to be created right?
 Did you know that most diamonds change hands so many times before they come to market that it is virtually impossible to trace where it was mined or cut?

-Believe it or not, most engagement rings are not ethically made and pollute the planet.
-Many fine jewels made with diamonds or precious gemstones are not sustainable.
-They are mined and cut in places with very poor working conditions and or created in a lab that uses a ton of precious resources.
+Believe it or not, most engagement rings are not ethically made and harm the planet.
+Many fine jewels made with diamonds or precious gemstones are not ethical.

-Most diamonds are mined though giant corporations on just about every continent in either big mining operations or a vast network of small scale mines.
-Classic brilliant cut diamonds are extremely difficult to trace because they change hands so many times before coming to market and also because the corruption is very widespread.
-Kimberly process is the only available certification that is supposed to help curb these corruption issues however it has been proven to be unreliable.
+Diamonds are mined on just about every continent in either big mining operations or a vast network of small scale mines.
+Classic brilliant cut diamonds are extremely difficult to trace because they change hands so many times before coming to market.
+Kimberly process is the only available certification that is supposed to help curb these corruption issues however it has been proven to be unreliable at aiding in traceability or improving the lives and protection of miners.

-Be weary of greenwashing and the overuse of the term "Conflict-Free", conflict-free stones are just one part of unethical mining and the majority of the issues happen in non war torn areas.
+Be weary of greenwashing and the overuse of the term "Conflict-Free", conflict-free stones are just one part of unethical mining and has been proven innefective at preventing blood diamonds.
+Conflict-free really has no weight when it comes to truly ethical jewelry.

 What to look for: Canadian Diamonds, Australian Diamonds, artisanal small scale mines, or traceable diamonds.

 What to avoid: Kimberly process diamonds.
 New diamonds with no verified origin.
 Large corporation diamonds like De Beers or Gemfields.
-Diamonds only labeled as "Conflict-Free" and nothing else.
+Diamonds labeled or marketed as "Conflict-Free".

 What to look for: Certified recycled, or your own heirloom stone.